aagontuk/cheatsheets/cpp_cheatsheet.md

 	return 0;
 }
 ```

+Problem: The problem is that you are mixing getline with cin >> input.
+When you do cin >> select;, that gets the select from the input stream, but it leaves whitespace on the stream.
+Specifically, it will leave a newline on the input stream, which then gets read by the next getline call as an empty line.

 To solve this problem `std::cin.ignore(n, ch)` can be used where **n** is the
 number of character to ignore from the input stream before **ch** character is